Yūka Kageyama: Personal life

-Kageyama graduated from Tsukuba University High School.
-As a student, she was a member of the quiz research club and organized quiz events for middle school students, some of whom participated in the 42nd All Japan High School Quiz Championship where she served as an observer in 2022.
+Kageyama graduated from University of Tsukuba High School, considered one of the most "prestigious" schools in Japan.
+As a student, she was a member of the quiz research club and organized quiz events for middle school students; some of those students later competed in the 42nd All Japan High School Quiz Championship, where she served as an observer in 2022.